Photopolymer ADA Signs

 After being painted, it goes through a screen printing process called “tipping” or “hot stamping” where just the tips of the raised characters are “tipped” a separate color.
 Finally, the sign is often clear coated, ensuring that the screened area has a non-glare finish, as well as providing an extra layer of protection to the ink and paint.

 Advantages: Photopolymer signs are very durable with even the Braille being a physical part of the face plate.
-They are great for school systems, jails, and any other area they may be subject to tampering.
+They are great for school systems, correctional facilities, and any other area where they may be subject to tampering.
 If you’re looking for durability, this is your best choice.

-Disadvantages: The photopolymer process is a lengthy process, which makes these signs both difficult to produce in a limited time frame, as well as making them a more costly interior solution.
+Disadvantages: The photopolymer process is a delicate process, which makes these signs difficult to produce in a limited time frame.
+Sizes are also limited to 18”x24” for interior and 19”x29” for exterior.